Cover of “Three Essays on the Theory of Sexuality: The 1905 Edition”

 Page redirects on selection

-The new edition of Three Essays presents us with the fascinating possibility that Freud suppressed his first and best thoughts on this topic, and that only today can they be recognized and understood at a time when societies have begun the serious work of reconceptualizing sexual identities.
+This new edition of Three Essays on the Theory of Sexuality raises the fascinating possibility that Freud suppressed his first and best thoughts on the topic.
+Only today, when societies have begun the serious work of reconceptualizing sexual identities, can these ideas be properly understood.

 Reviews